 Oregon Conservation Study Results

 The complete list of the measures and their applicability to Cascade’s Oregon Service territory is included in Appendix D. It is important to recognize that the cost-effectiveness limits included in the IRP represent the Company’s best understanding of the future cost of natural gas projected during the current planning period.
-Future influences on the price of natural gas, such as carbon taxes or similar regulatory mechanisms could lead a broader spread of conservation measures to become cost effective in the future.
+Future influences on the price of natural gas, such as carbon taxes or similar regulatory mechanisms, could lead a broader spread of conservation measures to become cost effective in the future.
 It is therefore prudent to offer an initial measure screen at a higher level than current levelized cost limits.
 Understanding the available spread of valuable, but “borderline cost-effective” measures allow the Company (or in the case of Oregon, the Energy Trust) to be prepared to smoothly adapt its conservation portfolio to capture all cost-effective natural gas conservation opportunities in the event that economic circumstances permit a more generous screening of DSM potential.

 It is important to clarify that there are two related but separate discussions of levelized cost related to DSM in the IRP.
 The first is related to a value used for screening cost effective measures within the resource assessment.
 The resource assessment is a study used to quantify the cost and amount of technical and achievable savings potential over the next 20 years.
 (Achievable potential is approximately 65-85% of technical potential, recognizing an amount that is realistically attainable due to various market barriers in implementation).
 The total installed costs of the measure for retrofits and total incremental costs for replacement high efficiency options are compared against this screening value to give a reasonable guide for which measures would individually pass the TRC test for cost effectiveness.
 From year to year, the measures that pass the TRC may vary due to avoided costs increasing or decreasing; or costs of installed measures varying from assumptions used in developing the study.
 The screening value is only a guide to provide an overall sense for what’s most likely to be cost effective across the 20 year period.

 The second category of levelized cost discussion is related to the levelized cost for Energy Trust to manage and deliver programs to achieve savings.
 These costs include measure incentives, management, program payroll and related expenses.
 The costs carried by the participant are not included.
 For 2012, Energy Trust has a stretch goal to deliver 409,372 therms (without market transformation) for a levelized cost of $0.59/therm and a conservative goal of reaching 347,996 therms for a levelized cost of $0.69/therm.
-Both levelized cost values exceed Energy Trust’s portfolio wide KPM of $0.52/therm levelized but, as stated earlier in this document performance in CNGC territory will not be compared to the $0.52/therm KPM on a stand-alone basis.
+Both levelized cost values exceed Energy Trust’s portfolio wide KPM of $0.52/therm levelized but, as stated earlier in this document, performance in CNGC territory will not be compared to the $0.52/therm KPM on a stand-alone basis.
 Performance in CNGC territory will only be compared to CNGC specific goals.
 The OPUC will use the $0.52/therm KPM when looking at Energy Trust’s entire portfolio performance for the year 2012.

 Each of the two categories contains different costs and serves different purposes.
 The individual measures identified in the resource assessment are used to create a mix of measures with varying incentive levels and costs to deliver that are combined to create programs.